mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `version_added`

-This is the only mandatory property and it is `false` or contains a string with the version number when support for the subfeature was added.
+This is the only mandatory property and it is `false` or contains a string with the version number when support for the feature was added.
 Examples:

 - Support from version 3.5 (inclusive):